 Have you identified a new pattern in use and are keen to create a new component?
 Nice one!
 We normally like to have quick conversation first to understand your thinking and requirements.
 We highly recommend also providing any mockups (they can be rough) and design thinking you have.
 It's best to first contact us on Slack, Workplace or by email. to discuss your needs.

 To help the conversation, here's a short list of considerations:

-The Mesh Sketch library is generated directly from our React components.
-This means we do not maintain a seperate Sketch library that's updated independently of our React component library.
 Mesh React components are the source of truth.
-Please be mindful that any improvements you make to the Sketch library will not automatically make their way back to the Mesh design system.
+Please be mindful that any improvements you make to the Figma library will not automatically make their way back to the Mesh design system.
 For any improvements or suggestions you may have, we encourage you to provide that feedback to us either by Slack, Workplace or by email.